 - Time-delayed retargeting – Targeting a prospect for two months can end up being annoying.
 The best solution to this is to create a time-delayed retargeting campaign.
 This will significantly minimize fatigue since you will be delivering new messages, designs, and ads in an organized order.

 Use Gmail Ads to Target Your Competitor’s Clients

-Another brilliant Google Adwords strategy is to take advantage of the at least one billion Gmail users.
+Another brilliant Google Ads strategy is to take advantage of the one billion or more Gmail users.
 How do you do this?

 Simply use Gmail ads to:

 - Target users who have visited certain websites.

 - Target users who are interacting with particular domains.